 You can serve your spicy lentil burgers with fries if you wish.

-However, Lady Lynne and I find that these are REALLY filling and just a simple side salad of iceberg lettuce, tomatoes and sliced red onion is all we need to accompany.
+However, my other half and I find that these are REALLY filling and just a simple side salad of iceberg lettuce, tomatoes and sliced red onion is all we need to accompany.

 You can enjoy a lentil burger any time of the year as they freeze well.
 And they can be easily reheated under a hot grill or in a hot pan.